 Before you dash off house shopping, it is advisable to first speak with a mortgage professional, unless you have a fat bank account.
 If you need financial assistance, it is advisable to have a conversation with a mortgage expert about your chances of getting preapproved for a loan.
 The excitement involved in searching for a new home may cause you to postpone speaking to a lender about your finances, but that is a mistake.

-Before you receive pre-approval for your home, your lender will review your financial status, considering your income and expenses before giving you the green light.
+Before you receive pre-approval for your home, your lender will review your financial status, considering your income and expenses before giving you the green light, they will look at the dti for mortgages which is your income to debt ratio to make sure you can afford it.
 This kind of financial backing will provide you with a competitive advantage over other people looking for the same house, as it will show the seller that you can back your offer.

 Getting just one mortgage rate quote

 Just as you will probably want to check on several houses to compare their prices, you should also do the same when getting a mortgage quote.
 Mortgages are expensive; therefore, you need to take enough time to search and make different options available to you.
 Next, compare the other quotes you receive from various offers without committing to any of them immediately.
 The interest rates on mortgages differ from one lender to another; some may be higher or lower than another, which is why it is a mistake to rely on just one quote.
 Pay attention to how much monthly mortgage payments each option gives over the years.
 You can use a 20 year mortgage calculator to determine your monthly mortgage payments based on how much you borrowed, the duration, and the interest rate.

 Cleaning your bank account